Rollin S. Williamson

 Rollin Samuel Williamson (May 23, 1839 – August 11, 1889) was an American politician, jurist, and telegraph operator from Vermont.
 After learning the telegraph trade in Boston, Massachusetts, Williamson moved to Illinois in 1857.
-He was appointed operator and station agent in Palatine, Illinois and studied law in his free time.
+He was appointed operator and station agent in Palatine, Illinois, and studied law in his free time.
 He served a term in the Illinois House of Representatives then a term in the Illinois Senate.
 He then began to work up the ranks of the Illinois jurist system before his death.

 Biography

-Rollin Samuel Williamson was born in Cornwall, Vermont on May 23, 1839.
+Williamson was born in Cornwall, Vermont, on May 23, 1839.
 He lived in the town until he was fourteen, attending public schools.
-Williamson moved to Boston, Massachusetts to work as a telegraph messenger boy.
+Williamson moved to Boston, Massachusetts, to work as a telegraph messenger boy.
 Two years later, he was promoted to operator and was assigned to offices through New England and New York.
-In 1857, he moved to Chicago, Illinois to work in telegraph office there.
-The manager sent him to Palatine, Illinois as a station agent and operator.
+In 1857, he moved to Chicago, Illinois, to work in telegraph office there.
+The manager sent him to Palatine, Illinois, as a station agent and operator.
 During his down time on the job, he read law text books.
 Williamson occasionally helped locals with law issues.
 He was admitted to the bar in 1870.

-Williamson's political connections urged him to run for public office.
-He was elected to the Illinois House of Representatives as a Republican in 1870, serving one two-year term.
+He served as the Palatine Township clerk, the village clerk, the police magistrate, and in 1865, he was elected Justice of the Peace of Palatine Township.
+The Apportionment of 1870, the first under the new Constitution of 1870, created a map with 97 districts (previously 61 districts).
+He was elected in 1870 as a Republican as one of six members from the 97th district.
+He served one two-year term.
+An act reapportioning the legislature passed on March 1, 1872, which created a new 7th Senate district that included most townships in Cook County.
 He then served a term in the Illinois Senate, serving two years.
-In 1880, he was elected judge of the Superior Court of Cook County, where he served a six-year term.
-In June 1887, he was elected to a four-year term to the Circuit Court of Cook County.
+In 1880, he was elected judge of the Superior Court of Cook County.
+He served as a Superior Court judge from November 23, 1880, until December 6, 1886.
+He was succeeded by future governor John Peter Altgeld.
+On June 6, 1887, he was elected to a four-year term to the Circuit Court of Cook County.
 He died before the term was complete.
+George Driggs won the special election to fill the vacancy created by Williamson's death.

-Judge Williamson was a Methodist Episcopal and was the superintendent of the Sunday school at his church.
+Williamson was a Methodist Episcopal and was the superintendent of the Sunday school at his church.
 He was active in Freemasonry and was Master of the Palatine lodge.
 He married Emma V. Squires on September 4, 1859.
 They had one daughter.
 In June 1889, Williamson had a mental breakdown; he had been subject to mood disorders for several years prior.
 Four weeks later, he had to be confined to his bed.
-Williamson died at his house in Palatine on August 11, 1889 and was buried there in Hillside Cemetery.
+Williamson died at his house in Palatine on August 11, 1889, and was buried there in Hillside Cemetery.